 Optimizing for local search results is multi-faceted.
 Below is an example of the basic steps to begin that process.
 These are fairly standard steps that would likely hold even if there were a Google algorithm update after the publication of this page:

 #1.
-Establish & maintain a highly optimized website including structured data.
-Search engines should be able to easily crawl & understand site contents.
+Establish & maintain a highly optimized website including technical SEO.
+(Search engines should be able to easily crawl, load & understand site contents.)

 #2.
 Determine your brand and ensure content info, (NAP), aligns exactly with how it appears on Google My Business.
 Remove duplicate or incorrect information.